NEW TRENDS IN EXHIBITION LAYOUTS

 cameras

 Once such a system is in place, it is also possible to incorporate cameras too.
-The activities on our rear fiddle yard could be filmed as trains are automatically marshalled back to their sidings and news trains dispatched (best not to get caught picking one's nose behind the scenes though).
+The activities on our rear fiddle yard could be filmed as trains are automatically marshalled back to their sidings and new trains dispatched (best not to get caught picking one's nose behind the scenes though).

 It could also be possible to show the layout from angles that cannot be seen by the public.
 The possibilities are endless, including the use of a miniature camera mounted on a train.